I used to love doing Electone arrangements.

 - The hardest part of this arrangement is the frantic walking bass.
 As much as possible, I avoided unnecessary syncopations.

 - If you’re using the ELS-01 or ELS-01C, you’d need to replace some of the sounds.
 Such as the Super Articulation Trumpets.

 - I have no way of testing, but I highly doubt the registration would work on the ELs.

 - This is fully sequenced.
-However, note that I often programme registration changes to kick in a few nanoseconds earlier.
-For example, instead of the change happening on Bar 4, Beat 1, Clock 0, I would programme it to kick in at Bar 3, Beat 4, Clock 78.
+Note that I often programme registration changes to kick in a few nanoseconds earlier than indicated.
+For example, instead of the change happening as notated on the first beat of Bar 4, I would programme it to kick in at Bar 3, Beat 4, Clock 78.
 This is to, ahem, cater to my tendency to play notes slightly earlier.
-HOWEVER, in some cases, it is also to allow for the change to fully take effect.
-I can’t explain this beyond saying, if you play the note at the same time as the change, sometimes, the voice comes out weird.
+In some cases, it is also to allow for the change to fully effect.
+I can’t explain the latter beyond saying, if you play the note at the same time as the change, sometimes, the voice comes out weird.

 - Most parts of this arrangement have a Custom A.B.C ongoing with the percussions.
-I decided on this to give that funky walking bass more punch.
+I decided that this gives that funky walking bass more punch.

 - I am … agonisingly far from being a truly competent Electone player.
 So I’m still trapped in that student situation of arranging things I can’t completely play.
 The performance above is … a guide.
 A ROUGH guide!

 - I did this arrangement in Finale PrintMusic 2010.
 If you want the raw file, so to speak, please email me!